NVIDIA/cutlass/media/docs/profiler.md

 # CUTLASS Profiler

 The CUTLASS Profiler is a command-line driven test and profiling environment for CUTLASS computations defined in the CUTLASS Instance Library.
+The CUTLASS Profiler is capable of executing each GEMM, Sparse Gemm, Conv2d, and Conv3d kernel.

 The CUTLASS Profiler may be compiled with:
 ```bash
 $ make cutlass_profiler -j
 ```

-To limit compilation time, only one tile size (128x128) is instantiated for each data type, math instruction, and layout.
+To limit compilation time, only one tile size (typically 128x128) is instantiated for each data type, math instruction, and layout.
 To instantiate all sizes, set the following environment variable when running CMake from an empty `build/` directory.
 ```bash
 $ cmake .. -DCUTLASS_NVCC_ARCHS="70;75;80" -DCUTLASS_LIBRARY_KERNELS=all  -DCUTLASS_UNITY_BUILD_ENABLED=ON
 ...